mickmason/CapSo-Test/README.md

 * Go to localhost:9000 and further instructions are provided there.

 ##My implementation
 Hi there.
-This is my submission to a code test for a company in the finacial business intelligence area.
+This is a code test for a finacial business application in Angular.

 I got through three of the four tasks, unfortunately time was against me.
 I found the test really useful and I enjoyed working with ``ui-router``.